Some kind of Shamanic ritual dance and not necessarily for tourists, central Mexico City.

 Chichen Itza’s Castillo pyramid that – sadly – tourists are no longer allowed to climb.

 Here’s a possible 2 week ‘Yucatan in ruins’ itinerary containing some of Latin America’s prime sights/sites:

 Fly to Cancun – to Chichen Itza via Ek Balam ruins – to Uxmal via Mayapan – to Edzna – to Palenque – to Bonampak and Yaxchilan – to Chamula and San Cristobal de las Casas via Agua Azul and Tonina – to Calakmul and Becan via Balamku – Tulum – Cancun.

 This is one of the world’s most popular vacation destinations with over 20 million foreign visitors a year, though most Mexico vacations are centred around all inclusive holiday beach resorts as well as the central part of the country.

 American tourists tend to cluster on the Baja peninsula and the modern beach resorts such as Cancun and Puerto Vallarta, while European tourists gravitate around smaller resort areas in the south like Playa del Carmen.
 The least busy part of Mexico is probably the northern interior or the far south in the vicinity of Guatemala.

-The best way to stumble across less tourists is to visit Mexico in the low season months but when the weather is good, such as November, January, February and maybe March (but for March check when US colleges take their Spring Break that year).
+The best way to stumble across less tourists is to visit Mexico in the low season months but when the weather is still good, such as November, April-June.

 Snorkelling and swimming with dolphins: Off ‘Maya Riviera’, especially Cozumel, Isla Mujeres.